I'm sharing my best tips and tricks to easily and quickly install Luxury Vinyl Plank (LVP) Flooring in your home.

 We've reach Week 3 of the Jeffrey Court Renovation Challenge and the floor is done!
 Woohoo!!
 And what a transformation it is!

 Are you familiar with Luxury Vinyl Plank flooring?
 It looks like wood, is easy to install, waterproof, and so easy to clean.
-It's also affordable and virtually indestructible!
+It's also virtually indestructible and a good solution if you need affordable flooring.

 If you've never installed luxury vinyl plank flooring, don't let anyone scare you away from it.
 It's so incredibly easy to install.
 Honestly, it's very beginner DIY friendly because you need little to no tools (and just a bit of common sense!) to install it.